Client Asset Management Platform (CAMP)

 The Problem

-I dug into which inputs were causing it.
-Talking to advisors about the required inputs, some say they didn’t have or need that data uploaded, while some data — like risk profiles — they absolutely wanted but couldn’t fill in immediately, because building them takes back-and-forth with the client over days or weeks.
-The problem wasn’t the data but forcing all of it at the door.
+Alongside the PMs, I dug into which inputs were causing friction.
+Talking with users, some say they didn’t have or need that data uploaded, while some data — like risk profiles — they absolutely wanted but couldn’t fill in immediately due to client back-and-forth over days or weeks.
+The problem was too many required inputs right at the gate.

 The Solution

-I made the lowest-priority required inputs optional — but not hidden.
-These fields still mattered to plenty of advisors, so I couldn’t just bury them.
-I designed empty states for the newly optional modules that resolve the conflict between three kinds of advisors: those who don’t have or need the data, those who want to enter it immediately or later on their own timeline.
+I made the lowest-priority required inputs optional but not hidden.
+These fields still mattered to plenty of advisors, so they couldn’t be buried.
+I designed empty states for the newly optional modules that resolve the conflict between advisors that (1) don’t have or need the data (2) want to enter it immediately and (3) want to input later on their own timeline.

-Now the advisor can onboard almost immediately, while the empty modules signal what belongs there and invites them back to complete it when they’re ready, turning a wall into a door.
+Now the advisor can onboard almost immediately, with the empty modules signalling what’s there, non-invasively inviting them back to complete it when they’re ready.

 Risk Profile module: populated by data advisors may not have on hand